jokob-sk/NetAlertX/front/plugins/README.md

 * Adding form controls supported to display the data (Currently supported ones are listed in the section "UI settings in database_column_definitions" below)
 * ...

-## ❗ Known issues:
+## ❗ Known limitations:

 These issues will be hopefully fixed with time, so please don't report them.
 Instead, if you know how, feel free to investigate and submit a PR to fix the below.
 Keep the PRs small as it's easier to approve them:

-* Existing plugin objects sometimes not interpreted correctly and a new object is created instead, resulting in duplicate entries. (race condition?)
+* Existing plugin objects are sometimes not interpreted correctly and a new object is created instead, resulting in duplicate entries. (race condition?)
 * Occasional (experienced twice) hanging of processing plugin script file.
-UI displays outdated values until the API endpoints get refreshed.
+* UI displays outdated values until the API endpoints get refreshed.

 ## Plugin file structure overview